 St. Jude is the patron saint of hope and of impossible causes.
 That makes him a good saint for students when they feel overwhelmed by studies and other demands on their time.

-I came across this student’s prayer to St. Jude on the website of the National Shrine of St. Jude in Chicago.
-We were fortunate a couple years ago to have one of the Dominicans from the shrine bring some of the relics of St. Jude to our parish for a novena.
+I came across this student’s prayer on the website of the National Shrine of St. Jude in Chicago.
+We were fortunate a couple years ago to have one of the Dominicans from the shrine bring some of his relics to our parish for a novena.
 It was very inspirational and fascinating.
 You can request that an intention be prayed for at the shrine via their website.